-Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request process of calculating compensation.
+Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request preferable draft rule.
+The draft rule would incorporate FCAS into the automatic process of calculating compensation.
 It would also modify the way compensation is calculated for scheduled loads when an intervention impacts how much they pay for energy, to address the current potential for scheduled loads to be under- or overcompensated.
-Submissions on the draft rule determination, including the more preferable draft rule, were due by 5 November 2020.
+Submissions on the draft rule and determination were due by 5 November 2020.
 On 3 December 2020, the AEMC extended the time for making the final determination to 5 August 2021, due to the complexity of the issues raised in response to the draft determination and to enable coordination with the final rule on Integrating energy storage systems into the NEM (see above).
-Read more here.
-Technical AEMO 25 June 2020 Preparation of Deadline This rule change request seeks to amend the NER and NERR to allow AEMO to standards for distributed energy resources draft determination passed (23 July 2020) create an initial set of technical standards for DER.
-Currently, there is no uniform minimum technical standard across the NEM for DER.
+Read more here .
+Technical standards for AEMO 25 June 2020 Preparation of final Deadline passed (14 This rule change request seeks to amend the NER and NERR to allow AEMO to create an initial set of technical standards for DER. distributed energy resources determination January 2021) Currently, there is no uniform minimum technical standard across the NEM for DER.
 AEMO proposes that technical standards are necessary given the substantial consumer uptake in DER in Australia and the system security issues this is likely to create.
 AEMO's proposed rule change would: create an obligation on AEMO to develop a subordinate instrument for setting minimum technical standards for DER; and include a new high-level definition of DER in the NER.
 On 25 June 2020, the AEMC published a consultation paper seeking stakeholder feedback on the scope of the proposed minimum technical standards, as well as compliance and monitoring issues.
 AEMO will undertake its own consultation process concurrently with this rule change process in order to have a first set of minimum technical standards completed and ready for implementation by the time this rule change process is finalised.
 Submissions on the AEMC's consultation paper were due by 23 July 2020.
-The AEMC was expected to publish a draft rule determination on 3 December 2020.
-Read more here .
+On 3 December 2020 the AEMC published a draft determination for a more preferable draft rule, which would amend the NER to require all new or replacement micro-